 Yet another solidus is known.
 It is an obscure gold coin carrying the Anglo-Frisian runic inscription ᚹᛖᛚᚩᛞᚢ.
 The runes have been deciphered, and the name of none other than Weladu was revealed.
 Indeed, Wayland the Smith.
 The language in which Wela[n]du is written is Old-Frisian (a.o.
 Düwel, 2018).
 With that, it belongs to one of the oldest artifacts testifying of the Old-Frisian language.

-Who would have thought Wayland is possibly a Frisian smith, and that his true, native name is Weladu?
+Who would have thought that besides the Flying Dutchman there is yet another flying Frisian in history?
+Who would have thought Wayland is possibly a Frisian blacksmith, and that his true, native name is Weladu?
 Weladu was, as said, a master blacksmith.
 He forged the finest jewelry, swords and mail-shirts.
-For forced labor he was overpowered by the cruel King Niðhad (or Nithad), king of the Njars (a people in present-day southern Sweden) whilst he was asleep.
-He was imprisoned on a small island in the sea.
+With the aim forced labor he was overpowered by the cruel King Niðhad (or Nithad), king of the Njars, whilst he was asleep.
+The Njars are a people in present-day southern Sweden.
+Weladu was imprisoned on a small island in the sea.
 Both hamstrings of Weladu were cut, so he could not walk and escape from the island.
 During his captivity, he was being forced to forge the most beautiful jewelry et cetera.

-There is much more to tell about the legend of Wayland, like his love affair with the Valkyrie Swanhilde just before he was abducted.
-Also, Wayland is the creator of the magic sword named Gram and of a magic ring.
+There is much more to tell about the legend of Wayland, like his love affair with the Valkyrie Swanhilde just before he was abducted to the island.
+Also, that Wayland is the creator of the magic sword named Gram and of a magic ring.
 Check it out on the web too, it all is very interesting.

 Different written sources have been preserved, each with a (slightly) different version of the life of Wayland or Weladu.
 And, with all the different sources and cultures, Wayland’s name is written in many ways: Wēland/Welund, Weyland, Völundr/Vølund/Vǫlundr, Velent, Wieland, Wiolant and, thus, Weladu.
 This list probably is not comprehensive, neither are the sources of the legends of Wayland mentioned below.

-The first source to mention is the ninth/tenth-century, Old-English epic poem Beowulf.
-It tells that Wéland (Weladu) is the maker of the battle-shirt (i.e. mail-shirt) warrior Beowulf was wearing, and of which Beowulf asked it to be sent to King Hygelac “if the battle would take him”.
-King Hygelac of the Geats, however, would die before Beowulf would, namely during a raid in Frisia at the lower branches of the river Rhine, early sixth century.
+The first source to mention is the ninth or tenth-century, Old-English epic poem Beowulf.
+It tells that Wéland, or Wayland, is the maker of the battle-shirt (i.e. mail-shirt) warrior Beowulf was wearing, and of which Beowulf asked it to be sent to King Hygelac “if the battle would take him”.
+King Hygelac of the Geats, however, would die before the hero Beowulf would, namely during a raid in Frisia at the lower branches of the River Rhine, early sixth century.